-Oftentimes, packaging and distribution are handled as distinct processes in the supply chain, and often by different companies.
-If you’re looking to boost efficiency and cut costs, consider working with a warehousing company that has successfully integrated these services under the same roof.
-According to an article in Inbound Logistics, taking care of final packaging in the distribution center can reduce overall costs by up to 30 percent, as well as shave seven days off of your order-to-delivery cycle.
+Packaging and distribution are often handled as distinct processes in the supply chain, and usually by different companies.
+If you’re looking to boost efficiency and reduce costs, consider working with a warehousing company that has successfully integrated these services under the same roof.
+According to an article in Inbound Logistics, taking care of final packaging in the distribution center reduces overall costs by up to 30 percent and shaves seven days off of your order-to-delivery cycle.

 What Are the Benefits of Integrating Packaging and Distribution?

 You’ll notice a significant drop in costs when you work with a 3PL whose packaging and distribution operations have joined forces.
 Reduced freight costs are the most noticeable.
 In a conventional warehouse, inventory must travel out to a contract packager, then back to the warehouse for final distribution.
 That’s 2 additional legs of travel!
 Another Inbound Logistics statistic states that these 2 extra legs alone can drive up freight costs by up to 38%.
 And in addition to reducing costs, you’ll reduce your carbon footprint – an equally important benefit.